AresMUSH/aresmush/game/plugins/pose/help/repose.md

 - main
 plugin: pose
 ---
 The repose system keeps track of poses so you can catch up on what you've missed.
+Poses and pose order are automatically cleared every hour if there's nobody logged into the room.

 `repose` - View catchup poses.
 `repose/order` - Shows the pose order of the room.